NexusMutual/docs/docs/protocol/pricing.md

 ### High utilization, high price to signal demand

 Should the perceived risk associated with a single cover product increase in a short period of time, the increase in cover buys will shift the cover price higher.
-When this happens, the mutual captures more revenue as exposure to any single risk increases.
+When this happens, the Mutual captures more revenue as exposure to any single risk increases.
 If the utilization for one cover product rises above 90%, then surge pricing is applied to the cover product’s price.

 Rising prices and surge pricing can serve as a signal to staking pool managers that the risk needs to be re-evaluated to determine:
 * If more staked NXM should be allocated to open up additional capacity for that cover product; or